 Recognising Prior Knowledge and Skills

-Recognition of prior knowledge and skills follows the relevant business division procedures.

-Te Pūkenga recognises knowledge and skills through Credit Recognition and Transfer (CRT) which includes Credit Transfer, Cross Credit, Recognition of Prior Learning, and Advanced Standing processes.
+Te Pūkenga recognises prior knowledge and skills through Credit Recognition and Transfer (CRT) which includes Credit Transfer, Cross Credit, Recognition of Prior Learning, and Advanced Standing processes.

-Ākonga are supported to provide evidence of their current knowledge and skills relevant to the qualification they seek to achieve.
+Ākonga are supported to provide evidence of their prior knowledge and skills relevant to the qualification they seek to achieve.
 Evidence may come from formal or self-directed study, workplace, community, or marae-based learning or experience, hobbies, or participation in rangahau and research.